drowrin/orpheus/README.md

 - avoid as much client-side work as possible
 - automatic table of contents
 - preload page content and images when a user hovers over a relative link
+- automatic publish date and revision history from git commit messages

 ## Requirements